ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/.github/scripts/README-package-observation.md

 The strict observation runtime and native Arm64 shadow run remain the authority for control-flow and execution evidence.
 The final workflow bytes must also reseal the reviewed supply-chain lock before cutover.
-Both external gates are recorded in every canonical audit report and must be verified by the activation orchestrator.
+Both external gates are recorded alongside the all-workflow observation migration and strict-collector shadow-validation gates in every canonical audit report.
+The activation orchestrator must verify all four gates; source code cannot approve its own cutover.